mozilla-services/qdo/docs/config.rst

 -----------

 connection
-    Which Zookeeper instance(s) to connect to.
+    Which :term:`Zookeeper` instance(s) to connect to.
 Defaults to `127.0.0.1:2181`.
-    Multiple Zookeeper instances can be specified as a comma separated list:
+Multiple :term:`Zookeeper` instances can be specified as a comma separated list: 10.0.0.1:2181,10.0.0.2:2181,10.0.0.3:2181
-    10.0.0.1:2181,10.0.0.2:2181,10.0.0.3:2181

 namespace
-    The path to the root Zookeeper node, under which `qdo` will store all its information.
+    The path to the root :term:`Zookeeper` node, under which `qdo` will store all its information.
 Defaults to `mozilla-qdo`.
 The node needs to be created before `qdo-worker` is run.